Storage#

 MongoDB Reader#

-To start MongoDB reader, execute the following command:
+To start MongoDB reader:

 docker-compose -f docker/addons/mongodb-reader/docker-compose.yml up -d